Carol Burnett: 1955–1966: Rise to prominence

 In 1964, Burnett starred in the Broadway musical Fade Out – Fade In but was forced to withdraw after sustaining a neck injury in a taxi accident.
 She returned to the show later but withdrew again to participate in a variety show, The Entertainers, opposite Caterina Valente and Bob Newhart.
 The producers of Fade Out – Fade In sued the actress for breach of contract after her absences from the popular show caused its failure, but the suit was later dropped.
 The Entertainers ran for only one season.
-Around the same time, Burnett became good friends with Jim Nabors, who was enjoying great success with his series Gomer Pyle, U.S.M.C.
-As a result of their close friendship, she played a recurring role on Nabors' show as a tough corporal and later as a gunnery sergeant (starting with the episode "Corporal Carol").
+Around the same time, Burnett became good friends with Jim Nabors, who was enjoying great success with his series Gomer Pyle – USMC As a result of their close friendship, she played a recurring role on Nabors' show as a tough corporal and later as a gunnery sergeant (starting with the episode "Corporal Carol").
 Later, Nabors would be the first guest on her variety show each season.
 She considered him to be her good-luck charm.

 In 1959, Lucille Ball became a friend and mentor to Burnett.
 After having guested on Burnett's highly successful CBS-TV special Carol + 2 (1966) and having the younger performer reciprocate by appearing on The Lucy Show (1966–1967), it was rumored that Ball offered Burnett a chance to star on her own sitcom.
 In truth, Burnett was offered (but declined) Here's Agnes by CBS executives.
 The two women remained close friends until Ball's death in 1989.
 Ball sent flowers every year on Burnett's birthday.
 When Burnett awoke on the day of her 56th birthday in 1989, she discovered via the morning news that Ball had died.
 Later that afternoon, flowers arrived at Burnett's house with a note reading, "Happy Birthday, Kid.
 Love, Lucy."

-In 1963 she made her feature film debut in comedy Who's Been Sleeping in My Bed? starring opposite Dean Martin and Elizabeth Montgomery.
-Burnett said of her role in the film, "I should have been given the award for “Worst Performance Ever Given in Movies by an Actress.”
+In 1963 she made her feature film debut in the comedy Who's Been Sleeping in My Bed? starring opposite Dean Martin and Elizabeth Montgomery.
+Burnett said of her role in the film, "I should have been given the award for 'Worst Performance Ever Given in Movies by an Actress.'
 I was confused, bored and I missed the [live] audience.
 Nothing was spontaneous."
 During this time she acted in the CBS variety show The Entertainers alongside Bob Newhart and in an episode of the Mel Brooks and Buck Henry created spy comedy series Get Smart in 1966.